SiliconLabs/peripheral_examples/series2/eusart/async_interrupt/readme.txt

 eusart_async_interrupt

-This project demonstrates interrupt-drive operation of the EUSART in asynchronous mode.
+This project demonstrates interrupt-driven operation of the EUSART in asynchronous mode.
 EUSART1 is configured for asynchronous operation at 115200 baud with 8 data bits, no parity, and one stop bit (115200N81).
 The main loop waits until 80 characters or a carriage return are received